 The Schrader Sewer Separation project was developed to eliminate the Schrader CSO by providing separate pipe systems for sanitary sewer flows and stormwater flows instead of the combined sewer system which conveys both flows in a single pipe network.
 Approximately 450 acres is targeted for sewer separation.
 Additional infrastructure improvements, such as water distribution system improvements, will also be constructed as part of this project.
 Metro selected a single Designer to support this project along with the Benedict & Crutcher and Boscobel Sewer Separation projects.
-Design activities for the combined projects began on November 15, 2022, and are expected to continue through the upcoming quarter.
+Design activities for the combined projects began on November 15, 2022, and that work is expected to continue through the upcoming quarter.

-Additionally, Metro is currently procuring a Construction Manager at Risk to provide pre-construction services during the design phase and function as the general contractor during the construction phase of this project.
-The Notice-to-Proceed for the Construction Manager at Risk is anticipated to be issued in the upcoming quarter.
+Additionally, Metro procured a Construction Manager at Risk to provide pre-construction services during the design phase and function as the general contractor during the construction phase of this project.
+The Notice-to-Proceed for the Construction Manager at Risk was issued on April 6, 2023.